ba-a/Giphy-AndroidCleanArchitecture/README.md

 It uses the giphy developer API to show the latest trending giphys and also contains
 a giphy search that will show first 25 results with the feature to share them.

+To make it work an api key from https://developers.giphy.com/ is needed.
+The key needs to be replaced as BuildConfig variable API_KEY in the build.gradle

 It is built with Kotlin using:
     - Single activity multiple fragments pattern